-To help you with questions related to your homework problems and the laboratory, there is an online, zoom help room that will be staffed during most time slots throughout the week.
-The zoom link can be found on the PHY121.01 Brightspace webpage, and the schedule will be posted before the 2nd week of classes.
+To help you with questions related to your homework problems and the laboratory, there is an online, zoom help room as well as an in-person help room on the A level of physics building that will be staffed during most time slots throughout the week.
+The zoom link can be found on the PHY121.69 Brightspace webpage, and the schedule will be posted before the 2nd week of classes.